luizventurote/grana-cli/README.md

 # Grana CLI

 Grana CLI is a command-line financial manager built with Node.js.
 It follows a layered MVC architecture and uses SQLite through a database adapter.
+CLI commands now live under `src/view/terminal` while the application logic resides in `src/controllers` and `src/models`.

 ## Install